builderbill

 An air powered tool that drives large framing nails.
 Typically 3 1/2" clipped head nails.

-There are many manufacturers that make this type of nail gun, but in my own personal experience, when I first bought one around 1980 they had a reputation of being the best.
+There are many manufacturers that make this type of nail gun, but in my own personal experience, when I first bought a Senco around 1980 they had a reputation of being the best.
 I have had a few framing nailers in my time, some of them have been stolen, but I honestly don't think that we ever wore one out.
 They all performed well, and I never had any thoughts about changing brands.

 Unlike electric tools, air tools are far longer lasting.
 When they seem to lose their punch it is usually only a case of sending them in for a service, which usually means new seals an small replacement parts that are inexpensive.

 I always found the Senco guns very easily balanced.
 Any tool that you have to use for long hours has to be comfortable to use.
 I guess that any nailer jams from time to time but these ones have a very simple clearing system.
-The nailer shown here has In-line 30 degree magazine for compact easy maneuvering like my old ones, but it has a few new features that my old guns did't have.
+The nailer shown here has In-line 30 degree magazine for compact easy manoeuvring like my old ones, but it has a few new features that my old guns did't have.

 If you didn't find exactly what you are looking for try this search tool that will search the site and the web.